Borel completeness of Tits buildings with no rank 3 residues of spherical type: Generalised polygons

-\begin{theorem} Let $3 \leq n < \omega$, then the Borel space of generalised $n$-gons with domain~$\omega$ is Borel complete. \end{theorem}

-\begin{proof} Notice that Construction~\ref{ngon_construction} sends a tree $\Gamma$ of size $\aleph_0$ to a generalised $n$-gon $P_{(\Gamma, n)}$ of size $\aleph_0$.
+\begin{theorem} Let $3 \leq n < \omega$, then the Borel space of generalised $n$-gons with domain~$\omega$ is Borel complete. \end{theorem} \begin{proof} Notice that Construction~\ref{ngon_construction} sends a tree $\Gamma$ of size $\aleph_0$ to a generalised $n$-gon $P_{(\Gamma, n)}$ of size $\aleph_0$.
 Moreover, by Proposition~\ref{lemma_interpre}, it preserves isomorphisms and their negations.
-Finally, since by Proposition~\ref{lemma_interpre} we have that Construction~\ref{ngon_construction} is such that $\Gamma$ is first-order interpretable in $P_{(\Gamma, n)}$, it immediately follows that the construction $\Gamma \mapsto P_{(\Gamma, n)}$ is Borel.
-We then conclude from Fact~\ref{completeness:trees} that for any $3 \leq n < \omega$ the Borel space of generalised $n$-gons with domain~$\omega$ is Borel complete. \end{proof}
+Finally, we see (exactly as in \cite[Thm.~2]{pao}) that to know a finite substructure of $ P_{(\Gamma,n)} $ it suffices to know a finite part of $\Gamma$, and thus the map $\Gamma\to P_{(\Gamma,n)}$ is Borel.
+We conclude from \ref{completeness:trees} that for any $3 \leq n < \omega$ the Borel space of generalised $n$-gons with domain~$\omega$ is Borel complete. \end{proof}